HL7/davinci-crd/src/pagecontent/hooks.md

                 "code": "complete-questionnaire"
               }]
             },
-            "description": "Complete XYZ form for inclusion in preauthorization", "for": {
+            "description": "Complete XYZ form for inclusion in prior authorization", "for": {
               "reference": "Patient/some-patient-id"
             },